xdai-nyu/xdai-nyu.github.io/projects/latishaJenn.md

 # Emotive Journeys
-# AI-Powered experience that connects therapeutic arts with emotional expression
+## AI-Powered experience that connects therapeutic arts with emotional expression

-## Heading 2
+## Project Scope
-### Heading 3

 **Target Learning Audience:**
 Young adults who are struggling with mental health issues, and a secondary target audience for individuals who are particularly interested in therapeutic arts